Polish vote marks resurgence of conservative Catholic values

 Poland’s ties with Catholicism are rooted deep in history, but were given a fresh intensity by Karol Wojtyla, a clergyman in the city of Krakow before he became Pope John Paul II.

 He helped inspire anti-communist dissent, urging followers not to be afraid.
-The church often harbored dissidents and helped the Solidarity free trade union organize.
+The church often harboured dissidents and helped the Solidarity free trade union organise.

 Despite John Paul’s role in the collapse of communism in 1989, the church’s sway over society weakened with the onset of economic reforms that bred a more materialistic and less spiritual mood.
 But its values are still very much present.